 To use eGate:

 - Respond to the primary interview questions asked by the border services officer through the intercom or respond using your preferred gesture to text-based questions for travellers who are hard of hearing.

-- Proceed into Canada or for further inspection as directed by the border services officer, proceed to secondary for further inspection once the exit gate is raised.
+- Proceed into Canada or, if directed by the border services officer, proceed to secondary for further inspection once the exit gate is raised.

 Visit NEXUS Land for more information on other requirements.